 “When we were in the planning stages before we even opened, we were scheming ways to move the cans once we had them, like it was going to be a problem.
 It was just a genuine shock to watch such quantities of our beer move so fast,” mused Noah Bissell, Co-Founder and Head Brewer.

 So now that Bissell has done everything to increase production, the bottleneck to throughput is at the final point: the canning process.
 Bissell has been using Wild Goose’s entry-level manual canning system to produce roughly eight to ten 16-ounce cans per minute – or roughly 20 – 25 cases per hour.
 At $27,000, Wild Goose’s WGC 50 manual system has an attractive price for new brewers who want to mitigate their capital investment costs when starting out, but most soon learn that success swiftly creates the need for a faster system to can their “liquid gold.”

 “We knew we had to make the jump to keep up with customer demand,” reasoned Bissell.
 “And moving to the WGC 100 – at up to 28 to 30 (16 ounce) cans a minute – pretty much triples our output.
 We’re confident our return on the investment will be a quick one, especially since the modularity of the Goose line allows us to realize some credit towards our upgrade purchase.”

 As Bissell Brothers has experienced first-hand, choosing a canning system that has the modularity to grow with your business pays off.

 Where in the World

-More than 200 customers – and counting – around the globe trust their products and passion to Wild Goose Canning.
+More than 500 customers around the globe trust their products and passion to Wild Goose Canning.